Imran660/practice-ursa/README.md

 # practice-ursa
-Hey learners, let's rock on git and github
+Hey learners, let's rock on git and github!..
+This is the line of code written by author on local